 DALLAS – Fast becoming the world’s fastest-growing airport, India’s Kempegowda International Airport (BLR) in Bangalore is witnessing tremendous passenger movement, surpassing the 250 million mark since its opening.

 What’s more, the opening of the much-awaited Terminal 2 is just a couple of months away.
 On discussing with a BIAL spokesperson, we’ve covered an insight into the growth ahead for BLR.

-Airways got the chance to talk to a representative from BLR to discuss the airport’s growth and the launch of the new terminal, among other topics.
+Airways got the chance to talk to BLR’s General Manager of Corporate Communications, Gayathri Pradeep, and her team to discuss the airport’s growth and the launch of the new terminal, among other topics.

 SG: BLR just hit 250 million-how do you see this number growing in the near future?
 Perhaps it’s safe to say BLR is India’s fastest-growing airport, or, for that matter, in South Asia, too.

 GP: BLR Airport has crossed the 250-million passenger mark since its launch operations in 2008.
 We have handled 2 million Air Traffic Movements (ATM) making us the fastest Public-Private Partnership (PPP) airport in South India to achieve this milestone.
 BLR airport is also trending between 65 and 70% in handling international passenger traffic.